Methodology, Parameters, and Calculations

 This exceedance probability chart shows the likelihood that Status Quo Average Years to First Treatment will exceed any given threshold.
 Higher curves indicate more favorable outcomes with greater certainty.

-Status Quo Queue Clearance Time: 443 years
+Status Quo Therapeutic Space Exploration Time: 443 years

 Inputs:

-- Diseases Getting First Treatment Per Year π: 15 diseases/year (95% CI: 8 diseases/year - 30 diseases/year)
+- Diseases Getting First Treatment Per Year ๐: 15 diseases/year (95% CI: 8 diseases/year - 30 diseases/year)

-\[ \begin{gathered} T_{queue,SQ} = \frac{N_{untreated}}{Treatments_{new,ann}} = \frac{6{,}650}{15} = 443 \\[0.5em] \text{where } N_{untreated} = N_{rare} \times 0.95 = 7{,}000 \times 0.95 = 6{,}650 \end{gathered} \]
+\[ \begin{gathered} T_{queue,SQ} \\ = \frac{N_{untreated}}{Treatments_{new,ann}} \\ = \frac{6{,}650}{15} \\ = 443 \end{gathered} \] where: \[ \begin{gathered} N_{untreated} \\ = N_{rare} \times 0.95 \\ = 7{,}000 \times 0.95 \\ = 6{,}650 \end{gathered} \] Methodology:140

 ?
 Low confidence